 from Amin Maalouf, The Crusades Through Arab Eyes, p.
 198

-As I said above, the notion that the defeated Christians were given “safe passage” out of Muslim lands belies the fact that they had to pay for that safe passage, at the price of 10 dinars a piece.
-This was a sum that many simply couldn’t meet, it may be that as many as 15,000 were sold into slavery.
+As I said above, the notion that the defeated Christians were given “safe passage” out of Muslim lands somewhat belies the fact that they had to pay for that safe passage, at the price of 10 dinars a piece.
+This was a sum that many simply couldn’t meet, and as many as 15,000 were sold into slavery.
 But many of the siege’s wealthier participants made some efforts to free those who couldn’t afford their own ransom.
 Balian was able to arrange a 30,000 dinar ransom for about 7000 of them, for example.
 Saladin’s brother, al-Adil, asked for and was gifted 1000 Christian slaves whom he immediately liberated.
 The Latin Patriarch of Jerusalem, Heraclius (d. ~1191) then requested a group of slaves to liberate and was given 700, while Balian was given 500 for the same purpose.
 Saladin released the aged, along with another 1000 Christians who were supposedly from the city of Edessa/Urfa, the birthplace of one of Saladin’s men.

 The Grand Masters of the Hospitaller and Templar orders were forced by public outrage to donate some funds to ransom additional captives.
-Still, we’re told that Heraclius and the two Grand Masters all left the city loaded with enough loot that they could have probably ransomed the remaining Christian captives as well.
+Still, we’re told that Heraclius and the two Grand Masters left the city carrying enough loot that they could have probably ransomed the remaining Christian captives as well.
 Christians who were already native to Jerusalem (mostly Orthodox and Syrian Christians) were allowed to stay and were left untouched, and Christian pilgrims were allowed to freely enter the city.
 In Europe, plans for another Crusade had already gotten underway after word of Hattin reached Rome, but the loss of Jerusalem sped things up, and by 1189 a new group of Crusaders was forming to try to take Jerusalem back from Saladin.
 They failed, but not for lack of trying.